-You may receive a tax assessment (or reassessment) or a decision from us that you disagree with.
-If this happens, you can either ask us to make an amendment or lodge an objection.
+You may receive a tax assessment or reassessment, or a payroll tax decision from us that you disagree with.
+If this happens, you can either ask us to make an update or a change to your assessment or lodge an objection.

 What is an objection?

-An objection is a formal internal review process for resolving disputes between you and us about our assessment or reassessment of your tax liability or payroll tax decision, for example our decision to group companies or on your status as a charitable body.
+An objection is a formal internal review process for resolving disputes between you and us about our assessment or reassessment of your tax liability or payroll tax decision, such as a decision to group companies or on your status as a charitable body.

 This section only applies to objections relating to Victoria's taxation laws.
 These are set out in the Taxation Administration Act 1997 and include land transfer duty, land tax and payroll tax.
 Different processes apply for:

 Alternatives to lodging an objection

 In some circumstances, we may be able to update or make a change to your assessment or our decision without you having to object.
 This is a less formal process than an objection.